-Masterpiece Isabelle Clara Eugenia van Habsburg by Frans Pourbus Atelier on your wall
+Masterpiece Isabella Clara Eugenia of Habsburg by Frans Pourbus Atelier on your wall

 Original: oil on copper 22.5 x 28.5 cm, wxh

-The ‘Portrait of Isabella’ was commissioned by Isabelle Clara Eugenia ( 1566 - 1633).
+The portrait of Isabella commissioned by Isabelle Clara Eugenia ( 1566 - 1633).
 The portrait shows a static, distant woman without any emotion, in all her splendour.
-That’s how she wanted to be introduced.
+This is how she wanted to be portrayed.

-Isabella was born in Segovia, Spain, on August 12 in 1566.
-Her parents are Philip II and his third wife Elisabeth of Valois.
+Isabella was born in Segovia, Spain, on 12 August 1566.
+Her parents were Philip II and his third wife Elisabeth of Valois.

-Shortly before the death of her father Philip II, she was married off to Albrecht of Austria, her full cousin.
-On April 18 1599 the marriage took place in Valencia and Isabella and Albrecht moved to Brussels.
-They have 3 children who all die at a young age.
+Shortly before the death of her father, Philip II, she was married to Albrecht of Austria, her first cousin.
+On 18 April 1599, the marriage was arranged in Valencia and Isabella and Albrecht left for Brussels.
+They have 3 children who die in infancy.

-After Albrecht died in 1621, Isabella wanted to return to Spain to join the monastery of Monasterio de las Descalzas Reales.
-However, this was not allowed and so Isabella remained in Brussels as governess.
-Isabella spent her last years in a monastery in Tervuren after she had joined the order of Clarissen.
+After the death of Albrecht in 1621, Isabella wanted to return to Spain to join the monastery of Monasterio de las Descalzas Reales.
+However, this was not allowed and consequently Isabella remained in Brussels as Regent.
+Isabella spent her last years in a convent in Tervuren after she joined the Order of the Poor Clares.

-Read more about the life and work of Frans Pourbus II on his painters page.
+Read more about the life and work of Frans Pourbus II on his painter page.